karthika-sivakumar/DSA-Java/DailyLog.md

 ### Notes
 - Array rotation problems test understanding of index manipulation
 - Two-pointer approach is widely used in array optimization problems
+-
+---

+## 📅 25 Dec 2025

+### Topics Covered
+Arrays

+### Problems Solved
+- Maximum Subarray
+- Subarray Sum Equals K (brute force)

+### Key Learnings
+- For maximum subarray, I learned how Kadane’s algorithm works by keeping a running sum.
+- When the current sum becomes negative, it is better to reset it.
+- For subarray sum equals k, I used a brute force approach with two loops.
+- Brute force helps in understanding how subarrays are formed.
+- Time complexity for brute force solution is O(n²).

+### Notes
+- Kadane’s algorithm is an important concept for interviews.
+- Writing brute force first makes it easier to understand optimized solutions later.